Bellavene/findger/README.md

 # findger

-A [Ranger](https://github.com/ranger/ranger) plugin/script that adds support for macos Finder.
+A [Ranger](https://github.com/ranger/ranger) plugin/script that adds cross support for macos Finder and [mpv](https://github.com/ranger/ranger).
 Uses Finder to preview virtually anything, the rest depends on quicklook plugins you use.
+Or mpv player for instant playback of video files and image previews.

 ![screen-gif](./preview.gif)